csqcode/purple-team-homelab/scenarios/ad-attack-chain/03-lateral-movement/writeup.md

 ## Objective

-Use the credentials gained from 02-kerberoasting to access an admin account.
-Use these privileges to exfiltrate data.
+Use the credentials gained from 02-kerberoasting to access a domain admin account.

 ---

 ## Environment / Prerequisites

 - **Attacker:** Kali
-- **Target:** sensitive.txt
+- **Target:** j.admin
 - **Starting Access:** Administrator credentials
 - **Lab Weakening Required:** N/A